 LAKE RETREAT, 2016

 This aesthetic developed in the last few centuries of Japan’s isolation, and is truly unique.
 Nature is revered above all; walls dematerialize to frame wild surroundings, knots and bark remain on columns, and a sense of stillness prevails.
-Below the surface, ingenious and painstaking carpentry allows complex joinery which is outwardly simple.
-This paradox, the precision demanded by minimalism, has not lost its relevance.
+Below the surface, ingenious and painstaking carpentry allows complex joinery which appears outwardly simple.
+That paradox, the precision demanded by minimalism, is a fundamental challenge of Modernist design.

 I placed this house midway up a lakeside bluff.
 Domestic spaces are earth-sheltered on the lower level.
-Beyond is a tall space surrounded by wood columns, on a plinth overlooking a pine forest.
+They open to a lofty space ringed by wood columns, on a plinth overlooking a pine forest.
 The approach is from uphill, presenting a modest one-story façade and entrance.
-This house is meant to be understated, opening our senses to nature.
+This house is meant to be understated, deferring attention to its natural setting.